robotechredmond/301-sql-alwayson-md-ilb-zones/README.md

 # Create a SQL Server 2016 AlwaysOn Availability Group in an existing Azure VNET and Active Directory domain across Availability Zones using an Internal Load Balancer

 This template will create a SQL Server 2016 AlwaysOn Availability Group using the PowerShell DSC Extension in an existing Azure Virtual Network and Active Directory environment.
-The SQL Server VMs will be provisioned across multiple Azure Availability Zones and requests will be directed to the Listener using an Internal Load Balancer (ILB).
+The SQL Server VMs will be provisioned across multiple Azure Availability Zones and requests will be directed to the Listener using the Internal Load Balancer (ILB) Standard.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fresiliency%2Fmaster%2F301-sql-alwayson-md-ilb-zones%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/>
 </a>